Click to Visit

 Old Bailey

 For some strange reason I felt inexplicably compelled to attend the trial of 24 year-old nobody, David James Copeland.
-This is the twisted youth whose bigoted evil ultimately led to the senseless murders of Nicholas Moore, Andrea Dykes and John Light at last April's third and final nail-bombing at the Admiral Duncan pub in Soho.
+This is the twisted youth whose bigoted evil ultimately led to the senseless murders of Nicholas Moore, Andrea Dykes and John Light in London's third nail-bombing of 1999 at the Admiral Duncan pub in Soho.

 As we sat huddled in the crowded well within the hallowed portals of The Old Bailey's imposing, dark, wood-panelled Court Number One on June 5th we finally got our first glimpse of the monster who had succeeded, with such ease, to violently shatter so many innocent lives.